manuelbieh/react-book/hooks/principles-and-rules-of-hooks.md

 ### The rules of Hooks

-We talked about the formalities and how to check that we are not violating these pre-defined Hooks rules.
+We talked about the formalities and how to check that we are not violating these pre-defined hooks rules.
 But what are those rules exactly?

 #### Hooks can only be used in React function components

 **Hooks** can only be called in React function components, not in **class components** or anywhere else.
-This means that a function that uses Hooks always has to be a React component, meaning it always has a return value, either JSX, Arrays, Strings or _null._
+This means that a function that uses hooks always has to be a React component, meaning it always has a return value (either JSX, Arrays, Strings or _null_).

 {% hint style="danger" %}
 **This is now allowed as it uses a Class component:**